 There are things that we can do to avoid provoking the inner beast.
 We can develop a written investment policy, avoid “TV-inspired investing”, and learn from experienced investors or advisors.
 However, we cannot change our personalities or biases in a sustainable way.

 In addition to those behavioral controls, we can add bonds to help sooth the beast.

 Adding high-quality bonds will trade some investment return in exchange for smoothing the Hulk-provoking volatility of a portfolio.
-In my next post, I will discuss how bonds can help soothe the beast and some of the difficulties in how to time that transition.
+In my next post, I will discuss how bonds can help soothe the beast.
 If you wake up in torn purple pants with only dim recollections of the night before, it is already too late.